aj-cloete/udacity-trivia/frontend/README.md

 ## Request Formatting

 The frontend should be fairly straightforward and digestible.
 You'll primarily work within the ```components``` folder in order to edit the endpoints utilized by the components.
 While working on your backend request handling and response formatting, you can reference the frontend to view how it parses the responses.

-## Optional: Styling

-You may want to customize and style the frontend by editing the CSS in the [```stylesheets```](./src/stylesheets) folder.

-## Optional: Game Play Mechanics

-Currently, when a user plays the game they play up to five questions of the chosen category.
-If there are fewer than five questions in a category, the game will end when there are no more questions in that category.

-You can optionally update this game play to increase the number of questions or whatever other game mechanics you decide.
-Make sure to specify the new mechanics of the game in the README.